Shapriyan19/Web3-Uptime-Monitoring-Platform/README.md

 **Deployment Account**: `0x235e0E6383467b03d0D03Db0E474E447a571ac48`

 > **Note**: These addresses should be updated in `frontend/src/config/contracts.ts` to connect the frontend to the deployed contracts.

+### Important: Validator Requirements

+**At least 3 validators are required** to see monitoring results.
+The platform uses a consensus mechanism that requires multiple validators to agree on uptime status before results are aggregated and recorded on-chain.
+This ensures accuracy and prevents single points of failure.
+Without a minimum of 3 active validators monitoring a domain, results will not be processed or displayed.

 ## Technology Stack